rwyant/index/README.md

 - Selected into incubators 1776 & KiwiTech

 ### Lessons Learned
-The founding of an early-stage tech startup brings with it a lifetime of _lessons learned_. **_I am working on creating a [separate branch](https://github.com/rwyant/index/tree/master/Yapper) to go over the really important points._** This branch will be a living, breathing, and constantly evolving representation of the roller-coaster that comes with cofounding an early-stage startup -- come back in a few days to see all the new things that we add!
+The founding of an early-stage tech startup brings with it a lifetime of _lessons learned_. **_I am working on creating a [separate branch](https://github.com/rwyant/index/tree/master/Yapper) to go over the really important points._** This branch will be a living, breathing, and constantly evolving representation of the roller-coaster that comes with cofounding an early-stage startup -- _come back in a few days to see all the new things that we add_!

 ## GENERAL ASSEMBLY	- New York, NY
 ### iOS Instructor, Global Advisor, Swift Guild Founder